CEE-4540/python-tutorial-juandirection/AguaClara Water Treatment Plant Design/Summary Sheets/Flow_Control_and_Measurement.md

 ![Anyone getting this?](https://github.com/AguaClara/CEE4540_DC/blob/master/AguaClara%20Water%20Treatment%20Plant%20Design/Summary%20Sheets/Images/Different%20forms%20of%20head.jpg?raw=true)

-**Assumption in using the Bernoulli equation**
+#### Assumption in using the Bernoulli equation
 Though there are [many assumptions needed to confirm that the Bernoulli equation can be used](https://en.wikipedia.org/wiki/Bernoulli%27s_principle#Incompressible_flow_equation "Bernoulli wikipedia"), the main one for the purpose of this class is that energy is not gained or lost through the streamline or control volume being considered.
 If we consider more precise fluid mechanics terminology, then "friction by viscous forces must be negligible."

-**Example problems**
+Energy can only be transferred among its three forms if this equation is to be used.

+#### Example problems

 [Here is a worksheet with very straightforward example problems using the Bernoulli equation.](https://www.teachengineering.org/content/cub_/lessons/cub_bernoulli/cub_bernoulli_lesson01_bepworksheetas_draft4_tedl_dwc.pdf "Bernoulli worksheet") Note that the solutions use the pressure-form of the Bernoulli equation.
 This form of the equation does not affect the solution it is used for.

-#### **The Energy Equation**
+### The Energy Equation
 The assumption necessary to use the Bernoulli equation, which is stated above, represents the key difference between the Bernoulli equation and the energy equation for the purpose of this class.
 The energy equation accounts for the (L)oss of energy from both the fluid flowing, $h_L$, and the charging of a (T)urbine, $h_T$, as well as energy gain provided by a (P\)ump, $h_P$.

 $$\frac{p_{1}}{\rho g} + z_{1} + \alpha_{1} \frac{V_{1}^2}{2g} + h_P = \frac{p_{2}}{\rho g} + z_{2} + {\alpha_{2}} \frac{V_{2}^2}{2g} + h_T + h_L$$

 You'll also notice the two $\alpha$ terms attached to the velocity head.
 These are correction factors for kinetic energy, and will be neglected in this class.
 If you wish to learn more about the correction factors, [click here to sate your curiosity](http://nptel.ac.in/courses/105106114/pdfs/Unit6/6_1.pdf "Correction factor pdf").
 Since AguaClara does not use pumps nor turbines, $h_P = h_T = 0$.
 With these simplifications, the energy equation can be written as follows:

 $$\frac{p_{1}}{\rho g} + z_{1} + \frac{V_{1}^2}{2g} = \frac{p_{2}}{\rho g} + z_{2} + \frac{V_{2}^2}{2g} + h_L$$

 **This is the form of the energy equation that you will see over and over again in CEE 4540.** To summarize, the main difference between the Bernoulli equation and the energy equation for the purposes of this class is energy loss.
 The energy equation accounts for the fluid's loss of energy over time while the Bernoulli equation does not.
 So how can the fluid lose energy?

-### 1.2) Head Loss
+## 1.2) Head Loss
 **Head (L)oss**, $h_L$ is a term that is ubiquitous in both this class and fluid mechanics in general.
 Its definition is exactly as it sounds: it refers to the loss of energy of a fluid as it flows through space.
 There are two components to head loss: major losses caused by pipe-fluid (f)riction, $h_{\rm{f}}$, and minor losses caused by fluid-fluid friction resulting from flow (e)xpansions, $h_e$, such that $h_L = h_{\rm{f}} + h_e$.

-#### **Major Losses**
+### Major Losses
 These losses are the result of friction between the fluid and the surface over which the fluid is flowing.
 A force acting parallel to a surface is referred to as [shear](https://en.wikipedia.org/wiki/Shear_force "Shear wikipedia").
 It can therefore be said that major losses are the result of shear between the fluid and the surface it's flowing over.
-In this class, we will be dealing primarily with major losses in circular pipes, as opposed to channels or pipes with other geometries.
 To help in understanding  major losses, consider the following example: imagine, as you have so often in physics class, pushing a large box across the ground.
 Friction is what resists your efforts to push the box.
 The farther you push the box, the more energy you expend pushing against friction.
-The same is true for water moving through a pipe, where water is analogous to the box you want to move, the pipe is similar to the floor that provides the friction, and the major losses of the water is analogous to the energy you expend pushing the box.
+The same is true for water moving through a pipe, where water is analogous to the box you want to move, the pipe is similar to the floor that provides the friction, and the major losses of the water through the pipe is analogous to the energy _**you**_ expend by pushing the box.

-Fortunately for us, Henry Darcy and Julius Weisbach came up with a handy equation to determine the major losses in a pipe _under both [**laminar**](https://en.wikipedia.org/wiki/Laminar_flow "Laminar flow wikipedia") and [**turbulent**](https://en.wikipedia.org/wiki/Turbulence "Turbulent flow wikipedia") flow conditions_.
+In this class, we will be dealing primarily with major losses in circular pipes, as opposed to channels or pipes with other geometries.
+Fortunately for us, Henry Darcy and Julius Weisbach came up with a handy equation to determine the major losses in a circular pipe _under both [**laminar**](https://en.wikipedia.org/wiki/Laminar_flow "Laminar flow wikipedia") and [**turbulent**](https://en.wikipedia.org/wiki/Turbulence "Turbulent flow wikipedia") flow conditions_.
 Their equation is logically but unoriginally named the [**Darcy-Weisbach equation**](https://en.wikipedia.org/wiki/Darcy%E2%80%93Weisbach_equation "Darcy-Weisbach wikipedia"):

 $$h_{\rm{f}} \, = \, {\rm{f}} \frac{L}{D} \frac{V^2}{2g}$$

-Going back to the example of pushing a box, $\rm{f}$ is analogous to the force of friction from the ground, $\frac{L}{D}$ is analogous to how far you push the box, and $\frac{V^2}{2g}$ is analogous to how fast you push the box.

 Substituting the continuity equation $Q = VA$ in the form of $V^2 = \frac{16Q^2}{\pi^2 D^4}$ gives another, equivalent form of Darcy-Weisbach which uses flow, $Q$, instead of velocity, $V$: